 Cultural operations and orchard management were applied uniformly to all trees following the recommendations of the AICRP on Arid Zone Fruits.
 Annual application of well-decomposed farmyard manure (20–25 kg tree−1) was combined with a balanced fertilizer programme supplying nitrogen, phosphorus and potassium at approximately 500:250:250 g tree−1 per year, divided into two split doses administered pre-flowering and post-fruit set.
-Irrigation was provided through a drip system based on soil moisture requirements during the dry season, and routine intercultural operations, light pruning after harvest, spot weeding and need-based integrated pest and disease management were carried out to maintain a healthy orchard.
+Irrigation was provided through a drip system based on soil moisture requirements during the dry season and routine intercultural operations, light pruning after harvest, spot weeding and need-based integrated pest and disease management were carried out to maintain a healthy orchard.
 All inputs and management interventions were recorded to ensure consistency across treatments.

 Vegetative, yield and fruit quality observations were recorded following standard horticultural protocols.
-Vegetative growth measurements were taken during the active growth period (April–May 2022) and included tree height (measured from ground level to the highest point of the canopy using a graduated pole), tree spread measured in two perpendicular directions (east–west and north–south) and averaged, and tree volume estimated using the formula adopted for tree biometrics (as cited in the manuscript).
+Vegetative growth measurements were taken during the active growth period (April–May 2022) and included tree height (measured from ground level to the highest point of the canopy using a graduated pole), tree spread measured in two perpendicular directions (east–west and north–south) and averaged and tree volume estimated using the formula adopted for tree biometrics (as cited in the manuscript).
 Yield data were obtained at harvest (June 2022) by harvesting all marketable fruits from each tree and recording total fruit weight per tree (kg tree−1).
 Average fruit weight was determined from 20 randomly selected fruits per tree using a precision digital balance; number of pickings and harvest duration (days) were recorded for each cultivar to capture differences in harvest seasonality and labour requirements.

 Representative fruit samples from each tree were taken to the Post-Harvest Laboratory, Department of Horticulture, JNKVV, Jabalpur for physicochemical analyses.
 Total soluble solids (TSS) were measured with a hand refractometer (ERMA, Japan) and expressed as °Brix after temperature correction; titratable acidity was determined by titrating a known volume of fruit juice against 0.1 N NaOH using phenolphthalein indicator and expressed as percent citric acid equivalent; pulp percentage was calculated by separating pulp from stone and rind and expressing pulp weight as a percentage of whole fruit weight; stone weight was recorded as the mean weight of ten stones per cultivar; and pulp:stone ratio was computed from measured pulp and stone weights.
 All laboratory determinations followed the standard procedures of AOAC (2019) and protocols recommended by the National Horticulture Board (NHB) for fruit quality evaluation.
 Where applicable, instrument models and reagent strengths are given to allow reproducibility.